-As they are not a bank they do not loan out my money, so they make the same no matter how long I keep it in their account, and therefor don't pull that bullshi line of possible money laundering like other banks do when I want to withdraw MY money, think about it, the longer you keep your money with other banks, the more money they make, so with my other offshore accounts I have to have what we call turnover, normally monthly, so the bank ca nmake money with my money, with CC after paying them their 2.5% of course I can take and use my cash right away so the money is in my investments for a month, not the banks.
+As they are not a bank they do not loan out my money, so they make the same no matter how long I keep it in their account, and therefore don't pull that ** line of possible money laundering like other banks do when I want to withdraw MY money.
+Think about it, the longer you keep your money with other banks, the more money they make, so with my other offshore accounts I have to have what we call turnover, normally monthly, so the bank can make money with my money, with CC after paying them their 2.5% of course I can take and use my cash right away so the money is in my investments for a month, not the banks.

-there are times when I order a wire, and it is in my account the same or next day.
-Ive found if For now, I would highly recommend them, however things change fast in the offshore world, so of course I will be doing a google search at least weekly, to make sure the climate is still good!!
+There are times when I order a wire, and it is in my account the same or next day.
+I've found if I order the outgoing wire before 1pm, they are the fastest I've ever seen.
+For now, I would highly recommend them.
+However things change fast in the offshore world, so of course I will be doing a google search at least weekly, to make sure the climate is still good!!